talicopanda/social-media-influence-analysis/README.md

 Hence, the authors train a Bi-directional Gated Recurrent Unit (Bi-GRU) neural network with the training objective of predicting hashtags for a post from its latent representation in order to verify latent representation correctness.

 The dataset used for training the model consists of over 2 million global tweets in English between the dates of June 1, 2013 to June 5, 2013 with at least one hashtag.
-This could potentially impose a bias in the data where the model only performs differently on posts without hashtags.
+This could impose a bias in the data where the model performs differently on posts without hashtags.
-As such, we allow our program to easily integrated other embeding techniques for comparison.
+As such, we allow our program to easily integrated other embedding techniques for comparison.

+We thus consider trying two further approaches:

+1. Averaging the word embedding vectors of every word in a tweet
+2. Training a new tweet2vec encodder based strictly on our community's tweets

 ## Data Ingestion

 Previous work done in [SNACES/core](https://github.com/SNACES/core) will be leveraged for data ingestion.
-Primarily, the logic to download tweets for a user or community, as well as to find communities based off an input user, will be used in the pipeline to generate all the needed inputs to the above components.
+Primarily, the logic to load tweets for a user or community, as well as to find communities based off an input user, will be used in the pipeline to generate all the needed inputs to the above components.

 ## Causality